 Previous seasons have seen McConnell in professional debuts with Central City Opera (Jailer in Tosca, William Jennings Bryan in The Ballad of Baby Doe, and Antonio in Le nozze di Figaro), the Albany Symphony Orchestra (Elisha Fitzgibbon in the orchestral premiere of Evan Mack’s Roscoe, a performance featuring renowned soprano Deborah Voigt), Opera Saratoga (President Prexy in Blitzstein’s The Cradle Will Rock), and the SoBe Arts Institute (Science Officer Curium Black in the world premiere of Carson Kievman’s Intelligent Systems).

-Other roles performed include Olin Blitch (Susannah), Grandpa Moss (The Tender Land), Bartolo (Le nozze di Figaro), Basilio (Il barbiere di Siviglia), Simone (Gianni Schicchi), Gus O’Neill (John Musto’s Later the Same Evening), Schlémil (Les contes d’Hoffmann), Sarastro (Die Zauberflöte), and Aristotle Onassis (Michael Daugherty’s Jackie O).
-Additional roles studied as a cover include Pistola (Falstaff), Angelotti (Tosca), and Mr. Mister (The Cradle Will Rock).
+Other roles performed include Olin Blitch (Susannah), Grandpa Moss (The Tender Land), Bartolo (Le nozze di Figaro), Basilio (Il barbiere di Siviglia), Simone (Gianni Schicchi), Gus O’Neill (John Musto’s Later the Same Evening), Sarastro (Die Zauberflöte), and Aristotle Onassis (Michael Daugherty’s Jackie O).
+Additional roles studied as a cover include Pistola (Falstaff) and Mr. Mister (The Cradle Will Rock).

 A multifacted performer, McConnell has made additional forays into the world of musical theater, performing as Rod in Avenue Q, Headmistress/Captain Ahab in Moby Dick!
 The Musical, Jean Prouvaire in Les Misérables, Molokov in Chess, and the title role in Sweeney Todd: The Demon Barber of Fleet Street.

-McConnell was a regional finalist in the Rocky Mountain region of the Metropolitan Opera National Council Auditions in 2019, and also placed in the Denver Lyric Opera Guild competition that same year.
+McConnell is a two-time regional finalist in the Rocky Mountain region of the Metropolitan Opera National Council Auditions, in both 2020 and 2019.
+He also recently won third place in the Denver Lyric Opera Guild’s 2020 competition, and placed the year before as well.
 Additional honors include a MONC Encouragement Award (Colorado-Wyoming District) and fourth place in the Bel Canto Foundation’s final year of awards, both in 2017.
 He has also participated as a national finalist in competitions with Classical Singer Magazine and the New York Lyric Opera.

 He has trained as a young artist with Opera Colorado, Central City Opera, Opera Saratoga, the Aspen Opera Center, and Seagle Music Colony.
 He holds a master’s degree from Northwestern University and a bachelor’s degree from the University of Miami.
-McConnell is an Eagle Scout, a black belt in Tae Kwon Do, and an ardent collector of rubber ducks.
+McConnell is an Eagle Scout, a black belt in Tae Kwon Do, and a zealous collector of rubber ducks.